 What follows are my notes from this encounter, video clips and quotes from Ken’s oral history, and images from the collection of binders and folders that he loaned me.

-Kenneth G. Sletten was born in Helena, Montana, before moving with his family across state to Billings at the age of five.
+Kenneth G. Sletten was born in Helena, Montana, before moving with his family across state to Billings at the age of 5.
 During his childhood and up through high school, he recalls doing odd jobs that always revolved around some aspect of construction, though he notes in his oral history that they were not necessarily the most glamorous of jobs.
 Sletten remembers digging ditches for the city water company and working in a warehouse that distributed construction supplies.
 He also worked for the Bureau of Reclamation in Buffalo, Wyoming as a surveyor during his last summer of high school.
 He says, “I knew that I liked to be outside, and I liked mathematics, too, as a matter of fact, so it [construction] seemed right for me and I knew it right from the beginning.”

 Sletten attended the University of Colorado on a Naval Reserve Officers Training Corps (NROTC) scholarship, where he received a Bachelor of Science degree in civil engineering.
 In his sophomore year at the University of Colorado, he transferred from the Navy to the Marine Corps.
 As a Marine, Sletten served in Korea and also made his first trip to the West Coast, where he recalls being stationed in Oceanside, California.
 After nearly a year spent recovering from an injury he sustained in Korea, Sletten signed up for Stanford Business School in 1954 at the urging of a close friend.
-His first job after graduating from Stanford in 1956 was with the Belmont, California construction company, Williams and Burrows.
+His first job after graduating from Stanford in 1956 was with the Belmont, California, construction company, Williams and Burrows.
 This is also where Ken first met Rudy.

 Onslow H. “Rudy” Rudolph was born in Pittsburgh, Pennsylvania.
 He learned the carpentry trade from his father and uncle, who learned it from their father, who learned it from his father before him.
-In 1946, Rudy, who at the age of twenty-three had already been a second lieutenant in World War II, moved to San Jose to attend San Jose State University where he earned a Bachelor of Science degree in engineering.
+In 1946, Rudy, who at the age of 23 had already been a second lieutenant in World War II, moved to San Jose to attend San Jose State University where he earned a Bachelor of Science degree in engineering.
 Upon graduating in 1951, he worked for several companies throughout California, including Williams and Burrows, before setting out to create a company of his own.

 After joining forces in 1962, Rudolph and Sletten landed one of their first Silicon Valley clients, child superstar Shirley Temple Black.
 Both recall this memory with fondness, albeit somewhat differently.
 Rumor has it that the iconic sky blue paint of Rudolph and Sletten’s truck fleet is the result of this early job.
-Rudy explains, “One of our first clients was Shirley Temple Black.
-Mrs. Black requested that the structure be painted bright blue,” he continues, “and the Rudolph and Sletten trucks bear the identical shade, a reminder of our roots.”
+In an interview Rudy explains, “One of our first clients was Shirley Temple Black.
+Mrs. Black requested that the structure be painted bright blue; and the Rudolph and Sletten trucks bear the identical shade, a reminder of our roots.”
 With my curiosity piqued, I decided to ask Ken about this story to see if I could unearth more details.
 He is not wholly convinced that there was ever any connection between the color of their trucks and Shirley Temple Black’s pool house, but perhaps may have been a tale-turned-fact by his late partner’s sense of humor.
 What is true is that baby blue is Ken’s favorite color, which is the primary reason they had that particular color on hand for the job.
 I should note that upon hearing my conversation with Ken, Dick sides with Rudy.

 Having lived and worked in the Bay Area, Rudolph and Sletten were drawn to the exciting events taking place in Silicon Valley.
 Like many start-up companies, they were hard workers, believed in their product, and had the foresight to recognize that tech was going to be big.
 Ken recalls that many established general contractors in the Bay Area were nervous about high-tech and what was going on in the Valley.
 It was a gray area and “a place where you could get in trouble.”
 And with that, Rudy and Ken jumped in without looking back.